MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-collections-page.md

 ![Ribbon on site collections page](media/site-collections-menu.png)

+> [!IMPORTANT]
-> [!IMPORTANT] The Classic site collections page for was removed on 10/22/2020.
+> The Classic site collections page was removed on October 22, 2020.
 This article shows the features that were present in the Classic site collections page and where to find them in the new SharePoint admin center.

 ## Create a new private site collection